Costs of Common Prenatal Tests

 With a typical health insurance plan, you will pay around $1,230 for amniocentesis, or 30% of the procedure cost.

 Health insurance plans usually cover amniocentesis.
-However, insurance plans vary in both how you qualify for coverage and what your portion of the cost is.
+However, insurance plans vary in how you qualify for coverage and what your portion of the cost is.

 - Most insurers will require prior authorization.
 This means the insurance company will need to agree to cover the procedure before you have it done.